Weighted Model Counting in FO2 with Cardinality Constraints and Counting Quantifiers: A Closed Form Formula: Introduction

 \section{Introduction}

-\begin{arxiv} Statistical Relational Learning (SRL) attempts to reason about probabilistic distributions over properties of relational domains \cite{SRL_LISA,SRL_LUC}.
-Most SRL frameworks use formulas in a logical language to provide a compact representation of the domain structure.
-Probabilistic knowledge on a relational domain can be specified by assigning a weight to every interpretation of the logical language.
-One of the advantages of this approach is that probabilistic inference can be cast as Weighted Model Counting \cite{CHAVIRA2008772}. \end{arxiv} First-Order Logic (FOL) allows specifying structural knowledge with formulas containing variables ranging over all the domain elements.
+First-Order Logic (FOL) allows specifying structural knowledge with formulas containing variables ranging over all the domain elements.
 Probabilistic inference in domains described in FOL requires grounding (aka instantiation) of all the individual variables with all the occurrences of the domain elements.
 This grounding leads to an exponential blow-up of the complexity of the model description and hence the probabilistic inference.